leodido/dockerfiles/sphinxsearch:latest/README.md

 We need:

-1. the source files (e.g. XML files structured as demanded by the Sphinx Search's xmlpipe2 driver)
+1. the [data source](http://sphinxsearch.com/docs/2.1.7/xmlpipe2.html) files (e.g. XML files structured as demanded by the Sphinx Search's xmlpipe2 driver)

 2. a valid Sphinx Search configuration file that defines our plain indexes and their sources